 However, there are questions about how secure Telegram really is.
 Beyond that, the company collects lots of metadata about its users and is capable of reading the vast majority of messages.

-If you just want a fun, powerful messenger app with a large user base, Telegram could be exactly what you need.
-But if strong security and full privacy of your messaging activities is important, you might want to consider other secure messengers we have reviewed.
+If you just want a fun, powerful messenger app with a massive user base, Telegram could be exactly what you need.
+But if strong security and full privacy of your messaging activities is important, you might want to consider other options.
+Check out our guide to the best secure and encrypted messaging apps.